This article includes Definition, Types, Working, Advantages, Disadvantages, and Application of Radiator.

 - The heats from the unit will simply sit around the unit, which can reduce the comfort levels within your home and create drafts and cold spots.

-- Hot: radiators can grow extremely hot to the touch while working especially if you have small children or pets in the house.
+- Radiators can grow extremely hot to the touch while working.
+Please avoid especially small children or pets from the working radiator.

 - To cool motor oil or power steering fluid.